Scott Rosenberg (journalist)

-Scott Rosenberg (born 1959 in Queens, New York is an American journalist, editor, blogger and non-fiction author.
+Scott Rosenberg (born 1959 in Queens, New York, is an American journalist, editor, blogger and non-fiction author.
 He was a co-founder of Salon Media Group and Salon.com and a relatively early participant in The WELL.

-Rosenberg's first book, Dreaming in Code appeared in 2007.
+Since 2018, he has been the managing editor of technology at Axios.

+Early life and education

+Rosenberg was born in Queens to Jeanne and Coleman Rosenberg.
+He attended Harvard University, where he graduated with a degree in history and literature.
+While at Harvard, he worked for The Harvard Crimson.

+Career

+After working at The San Francisco Examiner, Rosenberg left the paper to found Salon.com in 1995.
+He served as the outlet's managing editor from 1999 to 2004, eventually leaving in 2007 to write Dreaming in Code.
 It offers a detailed perspective on collaboration and massive software endeavors, particularly the open source calendar application Chandler (PIM).

-His writings at Salon.com, The San Francisco Examiner and elsewhere have ranged from theatre and film criticism to technology reporting and political commentary.

-In 2009, he published a book on the history of blogging, Say Everything.
+His second book Say Everything, on the history of blogging, came out in 2009.

+From 2011 to 2014, Rosenberg worked at Grist.
+In 2018, Rosenberg joined Axios as its managing editor of technology.

-In 2010 Rosenberg founded MediaBugs.org, a "service for reporting specific, correctable errors and problems in media coverage."
-In an interview, he explains, "We'll try to alert the journalists or news organization involved about your report and bring them into a conversation," which may get the error corrected.
+In 2010, Rosenberg founded MediaBugs.org, a "service for reporting specific, correctable errors and problems in media coverage".
+In an interview, he explains: "We'll try to alert the journalists or news organization involved about your report and bring them into a conversation," which may get the error corrected.
 It is funded by the John S. and James L. Knight Foundation as part of their News Challenge.
-In September 2012, at the end of the funding period, he explained in a blog post that 'Much of the public sees media-outlet accuracy failures as "not our problem."
-The journalists are messing up, they believe, and it's the journalists' job to fix things.'
+In September 2012, at the end of the funding period, he stated in a blog post: "Much of the public sees media-outlet accuracy failures as 'not our problem.'
+The journalists are messing up, they believe, and it's the journalists' job to fix things."

 Personal life

-Rosenberg is the son of Jeanne and Coleman Rosenberg.
-He is married to Dayna Macy and has two sons, Matthew and Jack.
+He is married to Dayna Macy.
+The couple have two sons, Matthew and Jack.
 They live in Berkeley, California.